bnhf/openvpn-admin-plus/README.md

 # PiVPN-TAP-web-ui

 ## Summary
 OpenVPN TAP/bridge or TUN (host-based) server web administration interface in a Docker container.
 Intended for use with PiVPN (on amd64/arm64/armv7 versions of Debian or Ubuntu, or on ARM64/ARMv7 with Raspberry Pi OS).
-PiVPN should be installed first and OpenVPN 2.5.x and above required!
+PiVPN should be installed first and OpenVPN 2.5.x or above required!

 Here's a post on setting PiVPN in TAP server mode.
 It's written for the Raspberry Pi, but the steps are the same on Debian or Ubuntu.
 One exception is your physical ethernet adapter, which will likely not be eth0 in the openvpn-bridge script: